MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/frequently-asked-questions/faqs-course.md

 ## Content Format

-### Can I upload my own content to be hosted on Microsoft Community Training?
+### Can I upload my own content to be hosted on Community Training?

-Organization can upload & host unlimited contents and courses on the Microsoft Community Training platform.
+Organization can upload & host unlimited contents and courses on the Community Training platform.
 This will allow you to utilize the platform as the centralized repository for all your contents.

 The platform supports the following types of formats: